Justin-Sawyer/recipes-and-deliveries/README.md

 3. Add `storages` to the list of `INSTALLED_APPS` in app/settings.py

-### Add settings to settings.py so that the live (deployed to heroku) site connects to S3.
+### Add settings to settings.py so that the live site connects to S3

 Since the styling and images are available within the app (thanks to the use of the inbuilt sqlite database), they will always be visible while in development.
 Thus, it is ONLY the live deployed site that needs to connect to S3